 But choosing one type over the other is absolutely subjective.
 I prefer the wood collar model.

-And hey – don’t forget about the Handblown Series!
-With two additional sizes (5-cup and 13-cup) available, there’s even more flexibility when deciding which size suits your needs.
+And hey – don’t forget about the Handblown Series, which offers the same type of brewer but a bit differently.
+And with two additional sizes (5-cup and 13-cup) available, there’s even more flexibility when deciding which size suits your needs.

 As its name implies, these traditional wooden and leather-bound coffee makers are made with hand-blown glass of all shapes and sizes.
 The craftsmanship that goes into creating each Handblown Chemex makes this line about 2.5x more expensive than the classic models.